Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Computational intelligence.md

 It is clear that optimization relies on at least perspectives *the objective to optimize* and *the approach to optimize the objective* with or without some constraints.

 Another topic on computational intelligence is to search some object or goals in complex and uncertain system.
 Optimization is to search the best or optimal configuration in some sense.
-Search is to explore the system with some goals.
+Search is to explore the system with some fuzzy goals.

 Evolution or adaptation is in the level of population, which leads to this diverse earth.
+And this is an important criteria which differs from other entities.
 It is related with transfer learning.
 Like in ecosystem, what the computational learners can do if the system changes a lot in order to survive?
 In numerical optimization, if the objective function changes, we may consider different optimization methods.

 ## Swarm Intelligence(SI)

 Swarm intelligence is the study of computational systems inspired by the 'collective intelligence'.
 Collective Intelligence emerges through the cooperation of large numbers of homogeneous agents in the environment.
+Swarm intelligence believes that scale matters.
+And agents in different scale are different: more agents, more power.

 - [ ] Particle Swarm Optimization(PSO)
 - [ ] Accelerated PSO